Matt Fitzpatrick

 Matthew Thomas Fitzpatrick (born 1 September 1994) is an English professional golfer.
 After winning the 2013 U.S. Amateur, he later won his first professional tournament at the 2015 British Masters.
-In 2022 he won his first major championship at the U.S. Open.
-In 2023, he won the RBC Heritage at Harbour Town Golf Links, his second PGA Tour victory.
+He has five wins on the PGA Tour as of 2026, including a major championship at the 2022 US Open at The Country Club in Brookline, Massachusetts–the site of his U.S. Amateur win.

 Early life

 Fitzpatrick was born in Sheffield and attended Tapton School where he sat A-levels in 2013.
 He is a keen football fan and a lifelong supporter of local club Sheffield United.
 His younger brother Alex played college golf at Wake Forest University in North Carolina.
 Alex played in the 2019 and 2021 Walker Cup and turned professional in 2022.

 Amateur career

 Fitzpatrick won the 2012 Boys Amateur Championship at Notts Golf Club (Hollinwell).
 He made the cut at the 2013 Open Championship and finished as low amateur, winning The Silver Medal.
 Fitzpatrick and Jimmy Mullen were the only amateurs to make the cut, with Fitzpatrick finishing on 294 to Mullen's 299.
 Later in 2013, Fitzpatrick won the U.S. Amateur, which earned him invitations to the 2014 Masters Tournament, U.S. Open, and Open Championship provided he remained an amateur.
 The U.S. Amateur win took him to the top of the World Amateur Golf Ranking which earned him the Mark H. McCormack Medal.
 In September 2013 he played in the Walker Cup.

 In September 2013 Fitzpatrick enrolled at Northwestern University to play college golf with the Northwestern Wildcats; however he left after one quarter, in January 2014, to pursue a full-time amateur golf career.
 He played in five tournaments for Northwestern in the autumn of 2013.
 He was the co-champion of the Rod Myers Invitational at Duke University to lead Northwestern to the team title, and also recorded a third place finish at the Windon Memorial Classic to help Northwestern win the tournament.
 He recorded finishes of 53rd, 23rd, and 15th in his other three tournaments.